cseanburns/personal_knowledge_mgmt/src/1a-intro-to-pkm.md

 #### Email Management

-I start this book by covering two basic topics: email management and generative AI.
+I start this book by covering two basic topics in Chapter 2: email management and generative AI.
 We begin with email management because email continues to be an important means of communication, especially in professional contexts, and because our inboxes can become easily overwhelming.